-Although this year’s Christmas is full of uncertainties and exceptional measures, there is one thing that does not change, and that is the illusion of children to receive the expected gifts from the hand of the Three Wise Men or Santa Claus.
+Every year Christmas is full of illusion, especially on the part of children who long to receive the expected gifts from the hand of the Three Wise Men or Santa Claus.
 Many of them have already prepared a long list of toys, but are they all safe?

 In 2018, the Consumer Product Safety Commission recorded more than 226 thousand injuries caused by toys, almost half of which were to the head and to children under 15 years of age.
 On the other hand, it has been shown that those toys that incorporate darts are especially dangerous, since damage caused by these can cause weeks of pain and blurred vision.